vitringr/vault/nodes/Memory Management.md

 - **Protection**: Prevents processes from accessing memory they do not own.
 - **Optimization**: Minimazing fragmentation and maximizing utilization.

+#wip
 The [[Call Stack]] and [[Heap (Memory Management)|Heap]] reside in [[RAM]].

 ## Fragmentation

+Wasted memory space due to inefficient allocation.

+Occurs when there are gaps of unused memory between used memory blocks.

+The gaps may not always be large enough to be used for additional allocation.

 ## Requesting Memory